League:

 John Durnin, Martin Foyle, Colin Greenall, Richard Hill, Mickey Lewis, Robbie Mustoe, Jimmy Phillips, Dean Saunders, Paul Simpson, Gary Smart.

-Although Oxford United had dropped out of the top tier of English football, their contract with Umbro ensured one more season with a fashionable kit supplier.
+Although Oxford United had dropped out of the top tier of English football, their contract with Umbro secured another season with a 'fashionable' kit supplier.

 This was to be the last of 4 seasons featuring Wang as the club's sponsor.